New J.D. Students - Our Fall 2024 Application is now open.

 Applicants with Disabilities

 Foreign-educated students applying for admission to the JD program must meet certain additional requirements.
-Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution must submit a TOEFL score of no less than 600 on the paper-based test or at least 100 on the Internet-based test.
+Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution must submit a TOEFL score of at least 100 on the Internet-based test.
 TOEFL scores are valid for three years.
 For TOEFL information, visit www.ets.org.
 Fluency in English may also be established by alternative assessment such as scoring at least a 7 in IELTS.
 For more information, visit www.ielts.org.

 Stetson University College of Law requires JD applicants to contact their universities and have the schools submit foreign transcripts through the LSAC Credential Assembly Service (CAS).
 Transcripts for all post-secondary education completed outside the United States (including its territories) or Canada must be evaluated through this service.
 Foreign coursework through study-abroad, consortium, or exchange programs sponsored by US or Canadian institutions is exempt from this requirement, provided that the work is clearly indicated on the home campus transcript.
 The Credential Assembly Service report is included in the Credential Assembly Service registration fee.
 The American Association of Collegiate Registrars and Admissions Officers will complete an international credential evaluation, which will be incorporated into your Credential Assembly Service report.
 If Stetson determines that a TOEFL or IELTS score is required, you must contact the Educational Testing Service (TOEFL) or IELTS to request that your scores be sent to LSAC.
 (LSAC's TOEFL code for the Credential Assembly Service is 8395.)
 Your score will be included in the international credential evaluation document that will be included in your LSAC Credential Assembly Service Law School Report.

 To use the service, log on to your LSAC online account and follow the instructions for registration.
 Print out and promptly send a transcript request form to each foreign institution you attended, and allow ample time to receive and translate foreign transcripts.
 If you have questions about the Credential Assembly Service, please contact LSAC at 215.968.1001, or LSACinfo@LSAC.org.